prob140/prob140.github.io/logistics.md

 Students have found these methods to be useful.
 For their advice, see the [About](http://prob140.org/about/) page.

 ### The Required Components of Your Work ###
-- **Please note that late assignments will not be accepted.**
 - **Weekly homework**, typically involving both math and computing, which you will do in Jupyter notebooks and on paper and then turn in on Gradescope.
 Homework will be posted each Tuesday and will be **due by noon on Tuesday** of the following week.
-In some weeks there may be deviations from this due to exams or holidays; we'll let you know.
-Homework is graded based on correctness.
+In some weeks there may be deviations from this due to exams or holidays; we'll let you know. **Late homework will not be accepted.** Homework is graded based on correctness.
 As there is plenty of support available and you have a week to do the work, we expect that you will get the problems pretty much wholly right.
 - **Weekly lab**, typically involving both math and computing, which you will also do in Juypter notebooks and on paper and then turn in on Gradescope.
-Labs will be posted each Tuesday and will be **due by noon on Sunday** of the same week.
-How long it will take you to complete each lab will depend on your fluency with both the mathematical and computational aspects of the content.
+Labs will be posted each Tuesday and will be **due by noon on Sunday** of the same week. **Late labs will not be accepted.** How long it will take you to complete each lab will depend on your fluency with both the mathematical and computational aspects of the content.
 Part of discussion section content will be pertinent to lab.
 We recommend that you familiarize yourself with the lab at the latest after attending section on Wednesday and preferably earlier in the week.
 Labs will be graded for correctness as well as completion.
 - **Quizzes** three times during the term, **in the discussion section in which you are enrolled**.
 No computers involved.
 Dates:
     - Quiz 1: Wednesday 2/5
     - Quiz 2: Wednesday 4/1